Catch the Northern Lights on This Gorgeous Alaskan Train Journey

-The railroad offers packages that allow you to fly one direction and take the train back.
-Prices vary depending on where you’re getting on and off.
-Prices for children and seniors are about half the price for adults.
-Tickets drop a couple of bucks during the train’s relative shoulder seasons (September-November and April-May).
+An adult one-way ticket will run you between $67 and $223, depending on where you’re getting on and off.
+Prices for children and seniors are about half the price for adults, and tickets drop a couple of bucks during the train’s shoulder seasons (September-November and April-May).
 It’s a 12-hour journey between the route’s endpoints, Anchorage and Fairbanks, with five other stops in between, should you care to jump off.

 From a cozy locomotive complete with big windows and comfy seats, you can get views of bald eagles, moose, and Denali National Park, plus enjoy solid dining options and explore train cars at will during the journey.
 And most importantly, you can do it all without risk of frostbite.
 Here's where you'll stop on this train ride through the Last Frontier.

 Anchorage serves as the hub for Alaska Railroad service, and is informally the hub for out-of-staters who want to explore the Last Frontier, too.
 Along with being the access point to Denali—the largest national park in the US—the city is a particularly popular destination in early March when the Last Great Race on Earth comes to town.

 Wasilla is still within the broader Anchorage metropolitan area, but you won’t get confused and think you’re still in the big city.
 Not typically considered a tourist destination and known predominantly for being the political birthplace of Sarah Palin, Wasilla is the headquarters for the Iditarod dog sled races and a base for exploring the sublime Hatcher Pass.